ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/tickets-marvel-avengers-virgin-media.markdown

 section1-content: "<p>Virgin Media has teamed up with Square Enix to bring you a UK\
   \ exclusive play of Marvel’s Avengers before it’s official release and we’ve got\
   \ a pair of tickets to give away.You’ll be given a hero’s welcome as you play the\
-  \ superheroes you love, months ahead of the game’s official UK release in May next\
+  \ Super Heroes you love, months ahead of the game’s official UK release in May next\
   \ year.</p>\n<p>The exclusive Marvel’s Avengers gameplay event will include 30 minutes\
   \ of gameplay, using the best gear for an optimal gaming experience.
 There’ll also\
   \ be Avengers costume displays, a Marvel’s Avengers Artwork Gallery, great giveaways\